 In supination-flexion, the elbow is completely extended and supinated, then flexed.
 A subtle palpable pop or click is often detected when the radial head resumes its normal position.

 In hyperpronation, the practitioner supports the child's arm at the elbow and places moderate pressure with a finger on the radial head.
 The practitioner then grips the distal forearm with the other hand and hyperpronates the forearm.
 A pop can be felt at the radial head when it is reduced.

-If pain or dysfunction lasts > 24 h, incomplete reduction or an occult fracture should be suspected.
+If pain or dysfunction lasts > 24 hours, incomplete reduction or an occult fracture should be suspected.
 Radial head subluxation recurs in 20 to 40% of children.

 1. Bek D, Yildiz C, Köse O, et al: Pronation versus supination maneuvers for the reduction of 'pulled elbow': A randomized clinical trial.
 Eur J Emerg Med 16 (3):135–138, 2009. doi: 10.1097/MEJ.0b013e32831d796a.